Turkey national football team: 2020s

-After qualifying for Euro 2020, which would be postponed to June and July 2021 due to COVID-19, Turkey was drawn against Russia, alongside Hungary, and Serbia in the 2020–21 UEFA Nations League B. They performed poorly in their two opening games in September 2020.
-The first game against Hungary at home saw Turkey suffer a 1–0 defeat courtesy of a free kick from Dominik Szoboszlai.
+After qualifying for Euro 2020, which was postponed to June and July 2021 because of COVID-19, Turkey were drawn against Russia, alongside Hungary and Serbia, in the 2020–21 UEFA Nations League B. They performed poorly in their two opening games in September 2020.
+In the first game against Hungary at home, Turkey suffered a 1–0 defeat courtesy of a Dominik Szoboszlai goal from a free kick.
 Playing in Belgrade, following Aleksandar Kolarov's red card, the Turks were held goalless against Serbia.
-This hampered their chances of qualifying for League A, as their next opponents in October would be Russia (a country that Turkey hasn't beaten since 1975) and Hungary.
+This hampered their chances of qualifying for League A, as their next opponents in October would be Russia—a team that Turkey haven't beaten since 1975—and Hungary.

 In Moscow, Turkey drew 1–1 after Kenan Karaman's equalizer.
 The Turkish side then drew 2–2 against Serbia at home.

-Against Russia, Denis Cheryshev scored for the Russians to take an early lead making the Turkish side look hapless.
+Against Russia, Denis Cheryshev scored for the Russians to take an early lead, making the Turkish side look hapless.
 But after Russia's red card reduced the side to ten men, the Turks eventually won 3–2.
 The Turks then traveled to Hungary with the hope that a win against the Hungarians could mean possible promotion, if Russia lost to Serbia.
 While Russia suffered a humiliating 5–0 defeat away in Belgrade, Turkey also lost 2–0 to the Hungarians.
-That meant Turkey and Serbia were tied on points, but they were relegated after they lost the head-to-head away goals tiebreaker, 2–0.
+That meant Turkey and Serbia were tied on points, but Turkey were relegated after they lost the head-to-head away goals tiebreaker, 2–0.
 Such an outcome also meant Turkey would have to fight to get a direct Qatar 2022 ticket as play-off qualification appeared slim with their relegation, in which the 2022 World Cup qualifiers that started in March 2021.

 Turkey had the honor of opening the Euro 2021 finals, but with Ciro Immobile and Lorenzo Insigne scoring, Turkey fell 3–0 to Italy.
 Roberto Mancini's side had been frustrated by Turkey's defensive approach in the first half but broke through in the 53rd minute when a hard-hit cross from Domenico Berardi flew in off Turkish defender Merih Demiral for an own goal.
 They went on to lose the next two games to both Switzerland and Wales, losing all three games alongside debutants North Macedonia.

 In the 2022 World Cup qualifiers, Turkey was drawn into Group G with the Netherlands, Norway, Montenegro, Latvia, and Gibraltar.
-After they finished second in their group behind the Netherlands, they entered 2022 FIFA World Cup UEFA playoffs against Portugal but they lost 3–1 in a game that Burak Yılmaz missed a crucial penalty to equalise and thus failed to qualify for the 2022 FIFA World Cup.
-Afterwards, he announced his international retirement.
+After they finished second in their group behind the Netherlands, they entered the 2022 FIFA World Cup UEFA playoffs against Portugal but lost 3–1 in a game in which Burak Yılmaz missed a crucial penalty to equalise, so Turkey failed to qualify for the 2022 FIFA World Cup.
+Afterwards, Yılmaz announced his international retirement.